Authentication With Magic Links

 One Time Code Customization

-You can modify the lifetime of the code delivered to users.
+You can modify the lifetime of the code and one-time code delivered to users.
 By default it is 180 seconds; change this in the tenant settings:

-You can also change the type of the code generated.
-For example, you may want your code to be only alphanumeric characters.
+You can also change the types of the generated code and one-time code.
+For example, you may want your code to be only alphanumeric characters and one-time code to be numeric digits.

 You may change your code length or generation strategy for security or user experience reasons.
 You may have requirements that specify a certain code length.
 If you deliver the code by text message, having a user enter a six digit alphanumeric code sent to them by SMS is a lot easier than a 64 byte string.